-As I have repeatedly mentioned in previous posts, I love soccer and enjoy visiting soccer stadiums and games every chance I get on my trips.
-So, naturally, when we visited Brazil in December of 2015, I was all psyched out about exploring everything soccer-related in a country where my favorite sport is such a prominent part of its national identity.
+As I repeatedly mentioned in previous posts, I love soccer and enjoy visiting soccer stadiums and games every chance I get on our trips.
+So, naturally, when we visited Brazil in December of 2015, I was all psyched out about exploring everything soccer-related in a country where my favorite sport is such a prominent part of national identity.